Fatu Huku: Government and geography

 Fatu Huku is located at 9.43°S latitude and 138.93°W longitude.
 It is administratively part of the commune (municipality) of Hiva Oa in the administrative subdivision of the Marquesas Islands.

 The island is essentially a huge rock, looming steep-sided out of the ocean and rising to a flattened plateau with a maximum elevation of 361 m.
 Fatu Huku is the youngest of the volcanic Marquesas Islands, estimated to be only 1.3 million years old which accounts, in part, for its ruggedness as erosion has not yet carved out valleys and beaches.
-Coral is rare in the Marquesas, but a fossilized ancient coral reef is found at the higher elevations of Fatu Huku, the reef being raised above the sea by the volcanic activity that formed the island.
+Coral is rare in the Marquesas, but a fossilized ancient coral reef is found at the higher elevations of Fatu Huku.
 The island is also surrounded by a roughly triangular-shaped barrier reef that is completely submerged, but can faintly be seen on satellite images.

 Fatu Huku is a dry island compared with most high islands in Polynesia, receiving only an estimated 800 mm to 1000 mm of precipitation annually.
 The altitude is insufficient to capture much of the moisture from the predominantly easterly winds.
 The dryer conditions and steep terrain limit the variety of vegetation.
 Forty-eight percent of the land, mostly on top of the plateau, is covered with Pisonia forest; 21 percent is grassland, and 31 percent is sparsely vegetated rock.
 A few coconut trees are found in coastal locations.
 Unlike inhabited islands, Fatu Huku has few non-native species of plants and is inhabited by sea birds and imported goats and rats.